bibleexchange/church_ministry__textbook/en/0401_types-of-leaders-in-the-church.md

 > Its adoption came about in a natural way.
 Just as senatus, γερουσία and πρεσβύτερος passed into official designations through the natural association of authority with age, so ἐπίσκοπος would be, almost inevitably, the designation of a superintendent.
 This process of natural selection was probably aided by the familiar use of the title in the clubs and guilds to designate functions analogous to those of the ecclesiastical administrator.
 > Vincent, M. R. (1887).
 Word studies in the New Testament (Vol. 4, p.
 227).
 Charles Scribner’s Sons.

->Kelly points out that a close parallel to the office of overseer in the PE is seen in Qumran, where the overseer (me˒baqqēr) was responsible for “commanding, examining, instructing, receiving alms or accusations dealing with the peoples’ sins, and generally shepherding them”
+>Kelly points out that a close parallel to the office of overseer in the PE is seen in Qumran, where the overseer (me˒baqqēr) was responsible for "commanding, examining, instructing, receiving alms or accusations dealing with the peoples’ sins, and generally shepherding them"
 > Mounce, W. D. (2000).
 Pastoral Epistles (Vol. 46, p.
 165).
 Word, Incorporated.
 -->